- Areas of practice

 – Secretary of the Board, 2021-present

 - Represented the plaintiff class of individuals experiencing homelessness in Miami in Pottinger v.
 City of Miami (now known as Peery v.
-City of Miami, Case No. 19-cv-10957) to enforce the Pottinger consent decree and hold the City in contempt for violating the decree through a series of sweeps banishing homeless persons from encampments and destroying their IDs, medicine, clothes, and other essential belongings.
+City of Miami, Case No. 19-cv-10957) against the City of Miami in an attempt to enforce the Pottinger consent decree and hold the City in contempt for violating the decree through a series of sweeps banishing homeless persons from encampments and destroying their IDs, medicine, clothes, and other essential belongings.

 - “In re: Solodyn Antitrust Litigation: Lessons from a ‘Big Stakes’ Reverse Payment Pharmaceutical Trial,” Golden State Antitrust, UCL and Privacy Law Institute, 2018, Panelist